 - The 3 per cent tariff on unworked opals was eliminated on 20 December 2015.

-- The 8 per cent tariff on worked opals, and the 35 per cent tariff on related jewelry and articles are being eliminated by 1 January 2019
+- The 8 per cent tariff on worked opals, and the 35 per cent tariff on related jewellery and articles are being eliminated by 1 January 2019.

 Quenching China's thirst for premium Australian whisky